-Watch our webinar and learn all about lead generation through Facebook & Instagram Lead Ads.
+Check out our webinar to learn all about lead generation through Facebook & Instagram Lead Ads.

 More Facebook post ideas for small businesses

-Specialized content apart, Facebook is the most popular social network in the world and works as a gold mine for any marketer.
+Specialized content aside, Facebook is one of the most popular social networks in the world and is a lead generation gold mine for any marketer.
 Facebook users use this platform to connect with others, search for products or services, watch videos, and share bits of their own lives.

 Considering this fact, it’s important to know how to leverage this platform to meet your business needs.
 You can enhance your performance further by streamlining your workflows with integrations such as:

-Storytelling is an engaging technique for passing on information, traditions, and even marketing details; people love to hear stories and sympathize with other people’s experiences, and feel what it’s like to be a part of what they do.
-So using stories as part of your Facebook posts can bring about engagement, trust, and brand awareness for your small business.
+Storytelling is an engaging technique for passing on information, traditions, and even marketing details; people love to hear stories and sympathize with other people’s experiences.

 Let’s take Humans of New York as an example; the page is filled with short and long stories that keep its followers engaged, and this formula has helped the brand grow.